 Optic neuritis usually improves on its own.
 In some cases, steroid medications are used to reduce inflammation in the optic nerve.
 Possible side effects from steroid treatment include weight gain, mood changes, facial flushing, stomach upset and insomnia.

 Steroid treatment is usually given by vein (intravenously).
-Intravenous steroid therapy might speed vision recovery, but it doesn't appear to affect the amount of vision you'll recover.
-Steroid treatment is also used to reduce the risk of developing multiple sclerosis or slow its development.
+Intravenous steroid therapy quickens vision recovery, but it doesn't appear to affect the amount of vision you'll recover for typical optic neuritis.

-If you have optic neuritis, and you have two or more brain lesions evident on MRI scans, you might benefit from drugs, called beta interferons that may delay or help prevent multiple sclerosis.
-These injectable medications are used for people at high risk for developing MS. Possible side effects include depression, injection site irritation and flu-like symptoms.
+If you have optic neuritis, and you have two or more brain lesions evident on MRI scans, you might benefit from multiple sclerosis medications, such as interferon beta-1a or interferon beta-1b, that may delay or help prevent MS. These injectable medications are used for people at high risk of developing MS. Possible side effects include depression, injection site irritation and flu-like symptoms.

-Most people regain close to normal vision within 12 months after an optic neuritis episode.
+Most people regain close to normal vision within six months after an optic neuritis episode.

-People with recurrent optic neuritis have a greater risk of developing MS. Optic neuritis can recur in people without underlying conditions.
-But those people generally have a better long-term prognosis for their vision than do people with multiple sclerosis or neuromyelitis optica.
+People whose optic neuritis returns have a greater risk of developing MS, neuromyelitis optica or MOG antibody associated disorder.
+Optic neuritis can recur in people without underlying conditions, and those people generally have a better long-term prognosis for their vision than do people with MS or neuromyelitis optica.

 Preparing for your appointment